 One of MY jobs is to find their superpower.

 What is a superpower?
 It is a talent.
-A unique talent the person feels are natural, and don't need to be mentioned.
+A unique talent the person feels are so natural that it doesn’t feel like a talent, and therefore they don’t feel it needs to be mentioned.

 You think you know yourself accurately, but nothing is further from the truth.
 You don’t… at least not accurately.